 Why Are Anabolic Steroids Illegal?

-What is inconsistent with medicine and the law is that certain steroids are FDA-approved in medicine (3), whilst other steroids are not.
-As one can imagine, the milder compounds with less side effects are FDA-approved and prescribed, whereas the more toxic steroids are not.
+What is inconsistent with medicine and the law is that certain steroids are FDA-approved in medicine (3), while other steroids are not.
+As one can imagine, the milder compounds with fewer side effects are FDA-approved and prescribed, whereas the more toxic steroids are not.

-However, with regard to the law, all anabolic steroids are treated the same, despite them having varying levels of toxicity.
+However, with regard to the law, all anabolic steroids are treated the same, despite their varying levels of toxicity.

 What are the Side Effects Associated With Steroids?